 Healthcare Technologies Management

-The healthcare technologies management Master of Science program is a collaborative effort between Marquette University and the Medical College of Wisconsin that combines management, technology and health care.
+Our targeted curriculum will prepare you specifically for management positions in the medical device industry, clinical environments and healthcare consulting firms.
 The objective of the program is to educate professionals capable of managing the design, development, commercialization and regulatory compliance of diagnostic and therapeutic medical devices, and the implementation, utilization and assessment of hospital-based healthcare technologies.

 Visit the department web page for more detailed program information.